britbrit22/Food-Trivia-Game/README.md

 # Food-Trivia-Game

 This is a Food Trivia Game.
-The correct answer will be multiple choice.
+There will be 10 questions.
+The answer to each question will be multiple choice.
 You will score points for each correct answer.
-If the answer chosen is correct you will advance to the next level.
-If the answer chosen is incorrect you will have to start over to the beginning and lose points.
-There will be 10 questions.
+If the answer chosen is correct you will move to the next questions and score points.
+If the answer chosen is incorrect you will move to the next question but not score any points.
+To be a winner, you will need to answer 80 percent of the questions correct.

 ![wireframe](https://imgur.com/jNJ6qXs.png)